The Amber Trust

 Not only do these musical experiences allow children to develop their talents, the music also acts as therapy for those who have severe learning difficulties as well as visual impairments.
-The music encourages children to break down emotional and social barriers and helps fulfil their potential as individuals as well as musicians.
+The music encourages children to break down emotional and social barriers and helps fulfill their potential as individuals as well as musicians.
 For visually impaired children, musical experiences and therapy have many benefits.
 It allows greater self-confidence, self-awareness, social skills and mobility.
 Children feel a sense of accomplishment when spending time practising their music, thus increasing their confidence.

 The musical activities also benefit the children and young people neurologically.
 The music addresses both the left and right side of the brain and will therefore promote increased attention span, social skills, emotional expressions and language development.